Team Dynamics

 The practical starting point for any hybrid team is a structured conversation about how each person prefers to work, what they need from others, and how their behavioural strengths contribute to the team.
 These conversations turn abstract tension into specific, manageable differences — discussed in behavioural language rather than emotional reactions.

-Behavioural assessment through Belbin Team Roles gives teams this shared language.
+Belbin Team Roles give teams this shared language.
 Not to label people, but to make visible what otherwise stays hidden until it causes friction.